FraunhoferIOSB/goose_dataset/image_processing/README.md

 </details>

+## Visualization

+Run the `visualize_2d_data.py` script to display some images from the downloaded data.
+Please refer to the script's argument parser for more information.

 ## ICRA 25 - Workshop

 The baseline checkpoint can be downloaded [here](http://goose-dataset.de/models/challenge_ppliteseg.pth).
 It uses the Supergradients' PPLiteSeg _PP_LITE_B_SEG75_ model.